rajabishek/blogger/source/_posts/Functional-Thinking-Scala.md

 def greet() = println("Helloworld from Raj Abishek")
 ```
 The above is an example of function declaration the accepts no parameters and returns nothing.
 The result type of greet function is `Unit`.
 Scala’s Unit type is similar to Java’s void type.
 Every `void` returning method in Java is mapped to a `Unit` returning method in Scala.
-As we will see later the above greet function is not pure.
+As we will see later the above `greet` function is not pure.
 A pure function is a function where the result value is only determined by its input values, without observable side effects.
 Its takes input through parameters, processes the input and returns a value.
 As we will see later a pure function always gives the same output for a given input, it produces no side effects and does not rely on any external state.
 In simpler term if you think about it a function is impure is if it makes sense to call it without using its return value.
 Methods with the result type of Unit, therefore, are only executed for their side effects.
-In the case of greet(), the side effect is a friendly greeting printed to the standard output.
+In the case of `greet` function, the side effect is a friendly greeting printed to the standard output.

 While executing the Scala file we can pass command line arguments which are in the `args` array.
 Arrays are zero based and can be positionally indexed with parentheses.
 So the ith element in a Scala array named data is `data(i-1)`, not `data[0]`, as in Java.
 ```Scala